4 Ways to Grow a Green Lawn Without Using Harsh Chemicals

 “Some non-organic products contain synthetic pesticides, so look for words like ‘hazardous’ or ‘toxic’ on the product label—that would signal harmful ingredients,” Jabbour says.

 Mann says that all pesticides are approved for use by federal and state regulators, but if you want to keep your green spaces clean, stick to the natural stuff.
 Again, though, experts agree that the very best method of maintaining a gorgeous lawn happens well before you even need to apply products, with proper care of the soil and grass.
-With the right organic lawn care regimen, deciding between synthetic and organic fertilizers or weed killer won’t be necessary at all.
+With the right organic lawn care regimen, deciding between synthetic and organic fertilizers or weed killers won’t be necessary at all.